openemr/openemr/contrib/util/docker/README.md

 options to choose from:
 - http://localhost:8080 (with Apache and PHP 7.1)
 - http://localhost:8081 (with Apache and PHP 7.2)
+- http://localhost:8085 (with Nginx and PHP-FPM 7.1)
-- http://localhost:8085 (with Nginx and PHP-FPM 7.2) EXPERIMENTAL
+- http://localhost:8086 (with Nginx and PHP-FPM 7.2)
 - https://localhost:8090 with SSL (with PHP 7.1)
 - https://localhost:8091 with SSL (with PHP 7.2)
+- https://localhost:8095 with SSL (with Nginx and PHP-FPM 7.1) EXPERIMENTAL (not working yet)
-- https://localhost:8095 with SSL (with Nginx and PHP-FPM 7.2) EXPERIMENTAL (not working yet)
+- https://localhost:8096 with SSL (with Nginx and PHP-FPM 7.2) EXPERIMENTAL (not working yet)

 **Step 4.** Setup up OpenEMR.
 The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main